Recurrent Expenditure Assurance Framework FAQs

 No. There is no requirement for reviews to be retrospective.

-No. In flight projects or programs that are in implementation stage should, however, be registered using the Registration and Risk Assessment tool.
 A customised assurance plan (depending upon the risk level and the project stage) can be proposed in discussion with the Treasury Gateway Team and implemented after endorsement by the Major Recurrent Advisory Group.
 (The Major Recurrent Advisory Group- with senior executive membership drawn from across the sector-reviews and endorses the self -assessment and an external assurance plan for Tier1, 2 and 3 projects or programs).
 Depending upon the circumstances there could some or no external review requirements.

 Review teams use documents provided by the agency and a series of stakeholder interviews to formulate their review report and recommendation.
 It is not intended that agencies create documentation for the sake of reviews.
 Instead, it is expected that existing documentation (which may vary in name or form from the documents listed in the generic Gateway Review workbooks) but which provide relevant information will be used.

 Three Gateway Coordination Authorities (GCAs) were established by the NSW Gateway Policy (TPP 17-01):

 - DCS for ICT investments

 - Treasury for recurrent expenditure